 There used to be a time when discount was an ugly word… though few rental businesses claim they never give reduced rates to many of their customers, particularly the largest ones.
-Price capping introduces a whole new concept into the rental industry.
+Price capping introduces a whole new concept into the equipment rental industry.
 Price caps, stem from construction companies becoming more and more price sensitive and their end customers challenging build costs at every stage of the process.

 So what is a price cap?
 Put simply its rules built into your charging for a specific project or job site that stops all rental charges when certain criteria are met.
 Most often these caps are applied on smaller items of equipment, tools, small generators, smaller pumps etc. but for very long term projects even large equipment may be included in the capping structure.